 About Sarah Coles

-Sarah Coles is a Partner at Irwin Mitchell heading the Leeds Medical Negligence Team.
-She specialises in Medical Negligence law with a particular interest in cerebral palsy cases, child brain injury work and amputation cases and her team supports all types of medical negligence issues.
+Sarah Coles is Head of the Leeds Medical Negligence Team.
+She is a Partner and specialises in Medical Negligence law with a particular interest in cerebral palsy cases, child brain injury work and amputation cases and her team supports all types of medical negligence issues.

 Sarah qualified as a solicitor in 1998 and has specialised in the field of clinical negligence law since qualifying.
 Sarah was brought up in Norwich, Norfolk and attended the University of Hull reading Law from 1991 – 1993, then moved to York for Law School, returning to Norfolk in 1996 where she started her career at Cunningham John solicitors (now Ashton Legal) in Norfolk in 1996.

 Sarah had a years career break in 2008/9 to do volunteer work in Africa alongside travelling.
 She moved back to Yorkshire starting work for Irwin Mitchell in the Leeds office in September 2009.
-Sarah has handled a vast array of cases over the past 20 years including still birth cases; sepsis cases, encephalitis, child meningitis cases; delayed diagnosis of cancers; spinal injuries from failure to diagnose spinal abscesses; damage caused due to general surgery; and gynaecological and fertility cases.
+Sarah has handled a vast array of cases over the past 22 years including still birth cases; sepsis cases, encephalitis, child meningitis cases; delayed diagnosis of cancers; spinal injuries from failure to diagnose spinal abscesses; damage caused due to general surgery; and gynaecological and fertility cases.

 Her special interest is in still birth cases, amputation cases and brain injury cases including damage caused by excessive force in forceps delivery, anaesthetic damage and cerebral palsy cases some dating back to the 1950s.